mdn/content/files/en-us/mozilla/add-ons/webextensions/chrome_incompatibilities/index.md

 #### web_accessible_resources

-- **In Firefox:** Resources are assigned a random UUID that changes for every instance of Firefox: `moz-extension://«random-UUID»/«path»`.
+- **In Firefox:** Resources are assigned a random {{Glossary("UUID")}} that changes for every instance of Firefox: `moz-extension://«random-UUID»/«path»`.
 This randomness can prevent you from doing a few things, such as add your specific extension's URL to another domain's CSP policy.
 - **In Chrome:** When a resource is listed in `web_accessible_resources`, it is accessible as `chrome-extension://«your-extension-id»/«path»`.
 The extension ID is fixed for a given extension.

 #### Manifest "key" property